snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 ### Ecommerce User entity

-The Ecommerce User entity helps in modeling guest/non-guest account transactions.
+The Ecommerce User entity helps in modeling guest/non-guest account interactions.

 To set an Ecommerce User entity you can use the `setEcommerceUser` method with the following attributes: